 When you start a new job there’s a lot to learn.
 The Fair Work Ombudsman (FWO) has some great information including handy facts to help you understand your rights at work.
 Watch a short video busting some common work myths and read on to find out more.

 Myth 1: Paying low, flat rates of pay for all hours worked is OK if the worker agrees

-Fact: Minimum lawful pay rates are mandatory.
+Fact: Minimum lawful pay rates (minimum wages) are mandatory.
 In many jobs, penalty rates must be paid for evening, weekend, public holiday and overtime work.
 Calculate minimum rates using the Fair Work Ombudsman’s Pay Calculator.